 We have designed an infographic, here, to help explain both of these studies and were able to conclude that LTC residents are at risk of ‘over-treatment’ and poor-quality end of life care during times of serious illness and acute clinical change.
 The health care system needs to encourage all clinicians and patients to start engaging and documenting goals of care (GoC) and ACP discussions well before LTC admission so that documentation is readily available and accessible in LTC.
 Decision aids, like Plan Well Guide improve older adults’ and their family’s knowledge and preparedness to make health care decisions and could reduce the barriers to engagement by clinicians.
 Overall, building capacity to address unmet communication, planning, and care needs for these patients and their families needed to be a higher priority.

 This research was conducted prior to COVID-19.
 So, the problems facing older individuals in LTC settings during COVID-19 are not new, nor will they disappear once COVID-19 abates.
 The real question here is, how do we use this ‘burning platform’ as a result of COVID-19, to put pressure on health care decision-makers and leaders in LTC settings to address some of these chronic deficiencies?
 One crucial piece to solving this puzzle is improving the communication and decision-making related to serious illness for LTC residents and their SDMs.
 Clearly, Plan Well Guide has a more active role to play.
-If you are interested in implementing and evaluating Plan Well Guide in your setting, please connect with me directly, at email@example.com.
+If you are interested in implementing and evaluating Plan Well Guide in your setting, please connect with me directly by clicking here.